Skip to content

 /**

-* Gets the tenant ID value expression (supports only a single ID value)
+* Get the tenant ID value expression.
+Only supports a single ID value.

 *